Web & Digital

 - Update calendar information – conference services

-If you're unsure of who to contact or where to start your web project, contact our Digital Content Specialist Alexis Perry at email@example.com.
+If you're unsure of who to contact or where to start your web project, contact digital content specialist Katie Lacayo (email@example.com).

-To directly manage your department’s web content, set up a T4 training session.
-A department director or manager should submit a request to Garrett Riddle at firstname.lastname@example.org that authorizes an individual to manage their department’s content.
-Then contact Anthony Davenport at email@example.com to schedule a short training session (usually 30 minutes).
+To directly manage your department's web content, set up a T4 training session.
+A department director or manager should submit a request to director of marketing & communications Garrett Riddle (firstname.lastname@example.org) that authorizes an individual to manage their department's content.
+Then contact digital media specialist Anthony Davenport (email@example.com) to schedule a short training session (usually 30 minutes).

 - Updates to existing pages